Loader

 The “carpal tunnel” is a narrow passageway in your wrist, made up of bones and a stout ligament that the median nerve (and your finger flexor tendons) passes through.

 The “syndrome” of Carpal tunnel syndrome is the numbness and tingling (or pins and needles) in your fingertips, and occasionally hand pain, which occurs mainly at night time.
-The syndrome may also occur with driving and during other activities.
 It is a condition that originates with the median nerve in your wrist, which runs from your shoulder to your hand.
+It's for this reason that the medical term is called "median nerve entrapment".

 When this tunnel gets too crowded (usually because of swelling or inflammation), your nerve gets squeezed, the blood flow decreases, and that’s when the trouble starts.
 Numbness, tingling, and pain in your hand and fingers are all telltale signs.